StarrStack/mcp-notes/README.md

 ## License

-MIT License - feel free to modify and extend this server for your needs.
+GPL-3.0 License - feel free to modify and extend this server for your needs.